gask5/BstVisualizer/README.md

 # Description
-A BST Visualizer just using html, js and css.
+A Retro-Style BST Visualizer just using html, js and css.

 ## How to
 Clone and open index.html